jsdoc/jsdoc.github.io/content/en/about-configuring-jsdoc.md

 ---
-title: Configuring JSDoc with conf.json
+title: Configuring JSDoc with a configuration file
 description: How to configure JSDoc using a configuration file.
 related:
     - about-commandline.html